 God will strike Jerusalem’s assailants with a plague, so that their flesh rots and they panic and fight each other (Zech 14:12f, Hag 2:22).
 Then all the nations will see his glory (Ps 97:6, Isa 40:5, Ezek 39:21, Rev 18:1).

-The Euphrates will dry up when the sixth bowl of God’s wrath is poured on it, ‘at the blast of the breath of his nostrils’ (Ps 18:15).
-His people will cross its parched riverbed in the same way as their forbears crossed the Red Sea, when a strong wind made a way for them.
+The Euphrates will dry up when the sixth bowl of God’s wrath is poured on the river, ‘at the blast of the breath of his nostrils’ (Ps 18:15).
+His people will cross its parched bed in the same way as their forbears crossed the Red Sea, when a strong wind made a way for them.

 With these words the book of Isaiah ends.